igrishaev/deed/readme.md

                                io/output-stream))
 ~~~

-All three invocations dump the same map `{:foo 123}` into different files.
+All the three invocations above dump the same map `{:foo 123}` into different
+files.

 To read the data back, invoke the `decode-from` function.
 It accepts anything
-that can be coerced into an input stream using the `io/input-stream` function
+that can be coerced into an input stream using the `io/input-stream`
-internally.
-It might be a file, another stream, a byte array, or a name of a
+function.
+It might be a file, another stream, a byte array, or a name of a file.
-file.

 ~~~clojure
 (deed/decode-from "test.deed")